-Las Vegas Nevada DUI Court is an alternative sentencing program that allows eligible DUI defendants to avoid jail by participating in intensive rehabilitation.
-Upon successful completion of the program, their charge for driving under the influence may be reduced to a lesser offense.
+Las Vegas Nevada DUI Court is an alternative sentencing “specialty court” that allows DUI defendants suffering from addiction to do rehab instead of jail.
+Once you finish the program, the court may reduce your driving under the influence charge to a less serious offense.

-- Misdemeanor DUI Court (also called Moderate Offenders Program in Clark County): This is for defendants facing a first-time DUI or second-time DUI, which are misdemeanors.
+- DUI Treatment Court is a one-year program for defendants facing first-time DUI or second-time DUI charges (which are misdemeanors).

-- Felony DUI Court (also called Serious Offenders Program in Clark County): This is for defendants facing a third-time DUI, which is a felony.
+- Felony DUI Treatment Court is a three-year program for defendants facing a third-time DUI charge (which is a felony).

 In this article, our Las Vegas DUI attorneys discuss: